hroptatyr/dateutils/index.md

 + [freecode](https://freecode.com/projects/dateutils)
 + [Ohloh](https://www.ohloh.net/p/dateutils)

-Not that there will be substantial content though.
+Not that there will be no substantial content though.

 <!--
   Local variables: